 In contrast, the turnover of indicator species may simply represent variation in species compositional abundance in each sampling year, despite being a perennial-dominated community.
 For example, the Bogbean assemblage, was indicated largely by unique forbs in 1979 and 2019, and an even mix of unique forbs and graminoids in 1999 (Table 2).
 It is harder to attribute replacement of forb indicator species to potential woody riparian succession in the Bogbean assemblage as in the Sedge and Fescue assemblages.
 The indicator graminoid species found only in 1999 in the Bogbean assemblage (excluding an unknown grass identified only to family) are all native wetland species commonly found in brackish estuarine marshes in the Pacific Northwest of North America.
 Rather than indicating altered abiotic conditions, their inclusion as indicator species may represent population dynamics of short-lived perennials such as dispersal and recruitment.
 Thus, we propose two potential alternative explanations for the observed changes in floristic composition observed in the different assemblages: greater compositional abundance of woody species or species tolerant of drier conditions could be indicative of channel morphology processes limiting bank topography suitable for aquatic emergent plants, or sedimentation feedback processes increasing elevation of the marsh platform relative to tidal inundation.
 Alternatively, population dynamics may be operating independently of abiotic conditions, or have different outcomes depending on edaphic conditions in each assemblage.
 Testing how life histories (e.g., species longevity) offer competitive advantage in the context of changing abiotic conditions would be a valuable long-term addition to general interactions of competition and edaphic factors.
 These interactions would present a valuable experimental test of competitive advantage or how edaphic conditions drive the dominance of native vs. non-native species in tidal wetlands.

 Greater homogeneity of cover abundance within assemblages, and greater distinction in compositional abundance between assemblages, may result from overall loss of native floristic richness.
 Across all assemblages in Ladner Marsh 1979–2019, we found one to two fewer native species, while β-diversity increased.
 This would indicate that rare (infrequently found) species are becoming more locally rare, which contributes to the loss of heterogeneous cover abundance and increased β-diversity observed at the plot scale.
-With the exception of woody species gained, the life histories and ecosystem functional traits of the species gained are similar to those lost from Ladner Marsh.
-More concerning is the net loss of five perennial graminoid and forb species over the study period (Table S6), as this represents a loss of functional redundancy.
+More concerning is the net loss of five perennial graminoid and forb species over the study period (Table S6), as this potentially represents a loss of functional redundancy.
 This species loss from the observed datasets may not represent species loss from the entire Ladner Marsh Wildlife Management Area, however the net species loss from the dataset, along with the addition of three non-native species to the datasets, poses concern for potential of species loss from the habitat over time.